AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Never take your position for granted and never let any favors you receive go to your head. — Robert Greene
+> There is nothing more truly artistic than to love people. — Vincent van Gogh
 <!--END_SECTION:quote-->